bembek7/DigitalPiano/README.md

 The project's code is organized into several classes, including:

-SoundsManager: Responsible for managing the playback of musical notes and handling pitch, volume, and key bindings.
+-SoundsManager: Responsible for managing the playback of musical notes and handling pitch, volume, and key bindings.

-MainWindow: The main application window, which includes the user interface for interacting with the digital piano.
+-MainWindow: The main application window, which includes the user interface for interacting with the digital piano.

-KeyReceiver: An event filter class used for binding custom keys to musical notes.
+-KeyReceiver: An event filter class used for binding custom keys to musical notes.